Danxx26hub/iacCourseassign/README.md

     2. The default variables will ask you to pick between 2 and 5 VM's, I used Terraform validation to ensure this stays between that range and will fail if not.
     3. you will be asked to enter a password for the machines (not great security)
-    4. You will be asked to enter a resource group prifix BE SURE TO use the same as you used in the Packer .json file.
+    4. You will be asked to enter a resource group prefix BE SURE TO use the same as you used in the Packer .json file.
     ![terraform inputs ](terraformPlan.png)